Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 10. Drinfeld modular curves -- proof of proposition 4

-Application of (7.4) to this situation now leads to the fact that closed the stratum of Mumfurd curves of genus $g(X({\frak n}))$ having an automorphism group containing $G({\frak n})$ (hence, $N$ as normalizer of their Schottky group) has dimension zero.
-Since it is also connected, it has to be a point.
-This point then xcorresponds to the Drinfeld modular curve above, this proves the final claim of proposition 4. \ee
+Application of (7.4) to this situation now leads to the fact that closed the stratum of Mumford curves of genus $g(X({\frak n}))$ having an automorphism group containing $G({\frak n})$ (hence, $N$ as normalizer of their Schottky group) has dimension zero.
+One of the points in this finite set corresponds to the Drinfeld modular curve above; this proves the final claim of proposition 4. \ee

 \vv